 By Applying Fabrics

-If you have an open concept plan with a living room and dining room you can match the upholstery to the sofa or loveseat to create a cohesive design.
+If you have an open concept plan with a living room and dining room, you can match the upholstery to the sofa or loveseat to create a cohesive design.

 By Replacing Several Parts of the Chair

 Even though this method will be time-consuming and difficult, you can always try to replace the chair slats with a more industrialized building material like steel or aluminum.
-This can convert the chair into a piece of urban architecture.
+This can convert the furniture into a piece of urban architecture.

 See more related content in our article about the different dining chair dimensions on this page.